 Ask the Experts

 We selected 72 large retailers and analyzed the financing options they give consumers.
 We collected information present on the product and disclosure pages of their websites.
-Information collected for this study is current as of November 17th, 2020.
+Offers information was collected on November 15th, 2022 and is likely to have changed since.

 We analyzed the summary and main credit card pages associated with each retailer to determine: A) whether the retailers offer deferred interest; and B) if applicable, how upfront and transparent they are in disclosing key terms associated with their deferred-interest plans.